Beets and Sautéed Beet Greens

 5 from 1 vote

-Beets and Sauteed Beet Greens
+Beets and Sautéed Beet Greens

-Make use of the whole vegetable.
+Make use of the whole vegetable with a simple beet recipe.

 Prep Time: 10 minutes